AbsaOSS/cobrix/README.md

 ## Quick start

-This repository contains 2 standalone examples in `examples` directory:
+This repository contains several standalone example applications in `examples/spark-cobol-app` directory.
+It is a Maven project that contains several examples:
-* `spark-type-variety` is an example of a very simple mainframe file processing.
+* `SparkTypesApp` is an example of a very simple mainframe file processing.
    It is a fixed record length raw data file with a corresponding copybook.
 The copybook contains examples of various numeric data types Cobrix supports.
-* `spark-cobol-app` is an example of a Spark Job for handling multisegment variable record length mainframe files.
+* `SparkCobolApp` is an example of a Spark Job for handling multisegment variable record length mainframe files.
+* `SparkCodecApp` is an example usage of a custom record header parser.
+This application reads a variable record length file having non-standard RDW headers.
+In this example RDH header is 5 bytes instead of 4
+* `SparkCobolHierarchical` is an example processing of an EBCDIC multisegment file extracted from a hierarchical database.

-Both of these examples can be used as a template for a Spark job application.
-Refer to README.md in each example folder for the detailed guide how to run the examples locally and on a cluster.
+The example project can be used as a template for creating Spark Application.
+Refer to README.md of that project for the detailed guide how to run the examples locally and on a cluster.

 When running `mvn clean package` in `examples/spark-cobol-app` an uber jar will be created.
 It can be used to run jobs via `spark-submit` or `spark-shell`.